The Complete Guide to Understanding Video Aspect Ratios

 For every aspect ratio, there are several counterpart screen resolutions used.
 Aspect ratio and resolution go hand-in-hand.

-To get the screen resolution here, you would multiply the width times the height.
+To get the screen resolution here, you would multiply the width x height.
 Whereas, to get the aspect ratio, you divide the width by the height.

-By multiplying the width times the height, you get the number of square pixels on the screen.
+By multiplying width x height, you get the number of square pixels on the screen.
 The higher the number of pixels, the better in terms of video quality

-There may be times when opting for lower quality is the way to go.
-A lower-quality video would be of benefit if you’re in need of smaller file sizes.
-In these instances, you would record your video at the highest HD streaming qualityuse encoding software to make lower-resolution copies of the high definition video afterwards.
+Sometimes, opting for lower quality is the way to go.
+A lower-quality video would be of benefit if you require smaller file sizes.
+In these instances, you would record your video at the highest HD streaming quality using encoding software to make lower-resolution copies of the high-definition video afterwards.

 Common Aspect Ratios and Their Uses

 There is no one-size-fits-all when it comes to video aspect ratios.
-Aspect ratios are typically chosen based on where the video will be posted, how it will be viewed, and what purpose it serves.
+Aspect ratios are typically chosen based on where the video will be posted, how it will be viewed, and its purpose.

-Since most videos are broadcasted through standard online video platforms, custom aspect ratios are not commonly used.
+Since most videos are broadcasted through standard online video platforms, custom aspect ratios are uncommon.

 Common video Aspect Ratios